 Get class action lawsuit and settlement news sent to your inbox – sign up for ClassAction.org’s free weekly newsletter here.

 One of the most common questions we get, though, comes from those who want to know whether people who live outside of the United States can take part in class action lawsuits filed in American courts.

 So, can you join a class action filed in the United States if you live outside of the country?
 Can residents of Canada, Mexico or the United Kingdom take part in American class action litigation?
 What about people from European nations?
 Or South America?
 Can you join a proposed class action stateside if you live in Asian or African countries?

 Let’s talk about it.

 The short(ish) answer

 U.S. courts are open to foreign litigants and nothing textually says foreign citizens cannot “join” or take part in American class action cases.
-But in practice, it is almost always true that you must be an American citizen in order to take part in a class action lawsuit filed in the United States.
+But in practice, it is almost always true that you must be a U.S. resident in order to take part in a class action lawsuit filed in the United States.